 Application Period

-Mentee applicants will receive a pre-recorded training session as well as a goals worksheet to complete prior to the matching process.
+Mentee applicants will receive a pre-recorded training session on March 27 to complete prior to the matching process.

 The program coordinator will review all mentee and mentor applications, including the mentee goals worksheet, and match applicants based on needs, goals, and subject matter expertise.
-Pairings will be announced via email.
+Pairings will be announced via email on April 13, 2026.

 Here are the requirements during the program:

-- February 2025: Emerging Leaders’ Workshop and Mentor Program Reception at LAUNCH
+- February 2027: Emerging Leaders’ Workshop at LAUNCH (Attendance Optional)

 The Impact